Get a Demo

 Automated Incident Response with Cynet

-Cynet provides a holistic solution for cybersecurity, including Cynet Response Orchestration, which can automate your incident response.
+Cynet provides a holistic solution for cybersecurity, including Cynet Response Orchestration (SOAR), which can automate your incident response.
 You define automated incident response playbooks, with pre-built remediation procedures for multiple attack scenarios.
 When an attack scenario occurs, the relevant playbook is automatically executed.
 Only if there is no matching playbook, the incident is pushed to the security team for a manual response.

 Cynet Response Orchestration can address any threat that involves infected endpoints, malicious processes or files, attacker-controlled network traffic, or compromised user accounts.